Beyond-The-Build/website/README.md

 ## Next steps

-- [Join our Slack community to ask questions and get help][sanity-community]
+- [Join our Discord community to ask questions and get help][discord-community]
 - [How to edit my content structure?][sanity-schema-types]
 - [How to query content?][sanity-groq]
 - [What is content modelling?][sanity-content-modelling]